 © Kristian Bertel, All Rights Reserved

-Portrait photography
+Portrait photography in Delhi, India

 Delhi, capital city of the Federal Republic of India.
 It is one of India's fastest growing cities.
 It has sprawled over the West Bank of the river Yamuna, straddling the river.
-The city has two distinct parts, Old Delhi & New Delhi.
+The city has two distinct parts, Old Delhi and New Delhi.
 Delhi is the second most widely used entry point into the country, being on the route of most major airlines.
 It is well linked by rail, air and road to all parts of the country.

 © Kristian Bertel, All Rights Reserved